Versa Style Design

 Display your child’s passions and interests

 Self-expression is a part of a child’s life, so why hide important personal items that they really like?
-Here, custom open storage displays mementos and interests in a creative and edgy way.
+Here, open storage displays mementos and interests in a creative and edgy way.
+Plenty of lighting has been added, shelving for her favourite books, and a patterned rug that she will love into her adult years.

 Organize their sports equipment

 Their room is cluttered with sports stuff?
 One answer might be to “gamify” their storage.
-Bins make easy baskets for balls and sports gear, and are easy for kids to score into.
-A couple of wall shelves and cubes for helmets and clothes and they’re all set.
+Make ‘getting organized’ fun, with the basket ball hoop above a storage bin.
+These storage ideas are great for balls, sticks, helmets and sports gear.
+A couple of wall shelves and cubes and they’re all set.

 Organize their sports equipment